Kappa-Dev/KappaTools/README.md

 ## Usage

-In order to run a simulation of 1000 rule applications, type
+In order to run a simulation for 100 time units printing observables values every 0.5 time unit, type

-`bin/KaSim kappa_file_1 ... kappa_file_n -e 1000 -p 1000 -o data_file`
+`bin/KaSim kappa_file_1 ... kappa_file_n -l 100 -p 0.5 -o data_file`

-This will produce a data file of 1000 point (-p option) containing the trajectory that was produced during the simulation.
+This will produce a data file of 200 point containing the trajectory that was produced during the simulation.

 Type: